 Salvation means being saved, or rescued, from something — but what?
 The Bible says that a day will come when God, just like a judge in a courtroom, will judge every person for the evil things they have thought and done in their lifetime on Earth.
 Those who have broken His laws will be sentenced to eternal separation from Himself in a very unpleasant place.
 God does not want that to happen to anyone, and so He has gone to great lengths to make it unnecessary.
 His anger will fall on only those who reject His solution for this problem.
 But for now, God is patiently waiting for people to call out to Him for salvation, a time in human history about which this blog site will have a great deal to say. (“The Lord is not slow about His promise, as some count slowness, but is patient toward you, not wishing for any to perish but for all to come to repentance.”
 2 Peter 3:9)

-His solution is Jesus Christ, His Son, who He sent into this world to take receive the judgement and punishment we deserve, to be the first person to ever bodily come back from death with new eternal life, and to share that eternal life with us.
-In this way, God offers us mercy (withholding the punishment we do deserve) and grace (giving us new life that we do not deserve).
+His solution is Jesus Christ, His Son, who He sent into this world to take the judgement and punishment we deserve, to be the first person to ever bodily come back from death with new eternal life, and to share that eternal life with us.
+In this way, God offers us mercy (withholding the punishment we do deserve) and grace (giving us new life that we don’t deserve).
 To make it even better, God offers this at no charge — it cannot be bought or earned.
 It must be accepted like a birthday present.
 Why?
 So that no one can boast about how they got it. (“For by grace you have been saved through faith; and that not of yourselves, it is the gift of God, not as a result of works, that no one should boast.”
 Ephesians 2:8-9)

 In a nutshell, this is God’s plan to rescue people from certain judgement and eternal punishment:

-That’s all there is to receiving salvation.
+That’s all there is to receiving salvation today.
 If you’ve done this (and actually meant it), you are now God’s child for all eternity.
 It may take some time before you see changes in your life, or it may have already happened like fireworks going off in your heart — it varies from person to person.
 But regardless of how God begins in our lives, there are some things that everyone who accepts God’s gift of salvation should do to continue to grow in Christ:

 - Tell someone who is already a Christian that you have received God’s gift of salvation.
 This person may be able to help you with the rest of this list.